Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

-We call such $(A,B)$ a {\bf minimally expanding} pair on $G$.
-It is easy to see that, if $I$ and $J$ are closed intervals in $\TT= \RR/\ZZ$, such that $I$ and $J$ have positive measures and the total of their measures is strictly smaller than $\mu_{\TT}(\TT)$, then $I+J$ is an interval with length the total length of $I$ and $J$.
+It is easy to see that, if $I$ and $J$ are closed intervals in $\TT= \RR/\ZZ$, such that $I$ and $J$ have positive measures and the total of their measures is strictly smaller than $\mu_{\TT}(\TT)$, then $I+J$ is an interval with length the total lengths of $I$ and $J$.
 Hence, such $(I, J)$ is a minimally expanding pair on $\TT$.
 More generally, when $G$ is a compact group, $\chi: G \to \TT$ is a continuous surjective group homomorphism, $I$ and $J$ are as before,

 we can check by using the Fubini theorem that $(A, B)$ is a minimally expanding pair.
 Note that an arithmetic progression on $\ZZ/ p\ZZ$ is the inverse image under a group homomorphism $\phi: \ZZ/p\ZZ \to \TT$ of an interval on $\TT$, so this example is the counterpart of Vosper's classification.
-Another obvious example is when $G$ is a noncompact group, $\chi: G \to \TT$ is a continuous surjective group homomorphism with compact kernel, $I$ and $J$ are nonempty closed intervals in $\RR$, $A =\chi^{-1}(I)$, and $B= \chi^{-1}(J)$.
+Another obvious example is when $G$ is a noncompact group, $\chi: G \to \RR$ is a continuous surjective group homomorphism with compact kernel, $I$ and $J$ are nonempty compact intervals in $\RR$, $A =\chi^{-1}(I)$, and $B= \chi^{-1}(J)$.
 One might optimistically conjecture, in analogy with Vosper's theorem, that there are no other $G$, $A$, and $B$ such that $(A,B)$ is a minimally expanding pair on $G$.

 In view of the earlier discussions, for compact $A, B \subseteq G$, we say that $(A,B)$ is a {\bf $\delta$-nearly minimally expanding pair} on $G$ if